 As soon as 2020, Australia will need an extra 100,000 ICT workers.
 Every industry, from creative to finance, to healthcare, agriculture and transport is changing and will need ICT talent to thrive.
 When you study computer science, information technology and information systems you gain skills that will help you thrive in tomorrow’s economy.

-The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as the best university in Australia for Computing and Information Systems.
+The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as second among all universities in NSW and the ACT for Computing and Information Systems.